metamn/inspiration/README.md

 Inspiration is a Ruby script creating a portfolio of images from an RSS feed.

 More exactly:
   1. It takes a delicious.com RSS feed
   2. Scraps / screenshots webpages the feed items are pointing at
   3. Resizes images with ImageMagick to thumbnails and normal sizes
   4. Uploads images to Amazon S3
   5. Generates a HTML to show the portfolio

 ## Why?

-Check out the result: http://www.shopledge.com/portfolio/inspiration/ The input was: http://feeds.delicious.com/v2/rss/csbartus/inspiration?count=100
+Check out the result: http://www.shopledge.com/portfolio/inspiration/

+The input was: http://feeds.delicious.com/v2/rss/csbartus/inspiration?count=100

 ## Based on

-`
-require 'simple-rss'
-require 'open-uri'
-require 'right_aws'
+simple-rss
+open-uri
+right_aws

-python webkit2png.py
+webkit2png.py
-`

 ## How it works?